 |From||Gwenael Berthet <Gwenael.Berthet@cnrs-orleans.fr>|

-As part of the VOLTAIRE Labex managed by the University of Orleans applications are invited for a 2-year post-doctoral research position to carry out climate-chemistry modelling studies of aerosols linked to the Asian Tropopause Aerosol Layer (ATAL) in the monsoon anticyclone using ground-based, balloon-borne, aircraft and satellite observations.
+As part of the TTL-Xing project (ANR French funding agency) applications are invited for a 2-year post-doctoral research position to carry out studies on the Asian Tropopause Aerosol Layer (ATAL) in the monsoon anticyclone using ground-based, balloon-borne, aircraft and satellite observations.

 Workplace is Laboratoire de Physique et Chimie de l’Environnement et de l’Espace (LPC2E/CNRS), Orleans, France.
-Regular visits to Laboratoire de Météorologie Dynamique (LMD-Ecole Normale Supérieure, Paris) co-supervising the hired post-doc are planned.
+Regular visits to Laboratoire de Météorologie Dynamique (LMD-Ecole Normale Supérieure, Paris) are planned.
 The applicant will also interact with a team in Laboratoire d’Aérologie (Toulouse, France) who will provide results from mesoscale simulations with the Meso-NH model explicitly representing convective clouds and with a team in LATMOS (Paris) for the investigation of the extratropical aerosol content.
 The postdoctoral work will be also associated with a second postdoctoral study located at LPC2E and focusing on the modeling of the ATAL region with the CESM model.

 The net monthly salary based on the French academic scale will depend upon experience, from about 2000 € to 3100 €.
 Holiday entitlement is 45 days plus public holidays.
-The post is full time, fixed term for 24 months preferably starting on January 2018 or as soon as practicable thereafter.
+The post is full time, fixed term for 24 months preferably starting on February 2018.

 Desired skills and experience: